 - What section would you like to sit in – the paddocks or a private box?

 For many non-Irish nationals, Dublin is the beating heart of the country.
-That works well for horse racing fans; meetings are among the most popular sporting events in the Irish capital, and it is comparatively simple to reach Dublin through a range of transport means.
+That works well for racing fans; meetings are among the most popular sporting events in the Irish capital, and it is comparatively simple to reach Dublin through a range of transport means.

 Here are the racecourses closest to Dublin: